PatBall1/detectree2/README.md

 3) Evaluate the model performance by predicting on the test tiles and comparing to manual crowns for the tiles
 4) Using the trained model to predict the crowns over the entire region of interest

-Training crowns are used to teach the network to delineate tree crowns
+Training crowns are used to teach the network to delineate tree crowns.
 <p align="center">
 <img width="500" align="center" alt="predictions" src= ./report/figures/Workflow_Diagram2_a.png#gh-light-mode-only>
 <img width="500" align="center" alt="predictions" src= ./report/figures/Workflow_Diagram2_b.png#gh-dark-mode-only>